yeqown/websocket/docs/frame.md

 ## Frame

 frame is core concept in webscoket, also in other appliction protocol. it was defined as following:

 <img src="../static/websocket-frame.svg" />

-as you see in up image, it can be divide into 4 part:
+as you see in up image, it can be divide into 4 parts:
 * header (16 bit)
-* payload extern length(0/16/64 bits)
+* payload extern length (0/16/64 bits)
-* masking key (0 / 32 bits)
+* masking key (0/32 bits)
 * payload (ulimited)

 ### header notes